wknishio/variable-terminal/doc/readme.md

 The minimum required java version to build from sources is at least JDK 1.5.

-The included scripts "build.bat" and "build.sh" perform the build process using<br>
+The included scripts "build.bat" and "build.sh" perform the build process<br>
-ant and the file "build.xml" is an ant build file for this software.
+using ant and the file "build.xml" is an ant build file for this software.

 After running the ant build file, the packaged application distributions can be<br>
 found in the "dist" folder.